Antipsychotic Prescribing

 Mechanism of Action of Dopamine Receptor Antagonists (DRA)

-There are five dopaminergic pathways that are important for understanding schizophrenia and the mechanism of action of antipsychotic drugs.
+Five dopaminergic pathways are essential for understanding schizophrenia and the mechanism of action of antipsychotic drugs.

 • Mesolimbic-mesocortical pathway